Types of Flex Circuits

 • Flex Core Materials:

-• Standard thicknesses: 1/2 mil to 4 mil in either adhesive or adhesiveless contructions
+• Standard thickness: 1/2 mil to 4 mil in either adhesive or adhesiveless construction

 • Standard copper thicknesses: 1/3 oz to 2 oz in rolled annealed or electro deposited formats